 In recent years the ranch has been leased to an outfitter, primarily for mule deer hunting.
 This lease provides an additional source of revenue to the owner.

-The owners operate the ranch primarily as a cow-calf operation with a complementary small grain farming operation.
-The ranch is currently stocked with approximately 420 mother cows, plus replacement heifers and bulls, which yields a grazing capacity estimate of 450-500 animal units in addition to the grain farming operation.
+The owners operate the ranch primarily as a cow-calf operation with a complimentary small grain farming operation.
+The ranch is currently stocked with approximately 435 mother cows, plus replacement heifers and bulls, which yields a carrying capacity of 450-500 animal units in addition to the grain farming operation.
 Conversion of additional dryland grain to hay and grazing would increase the ranch’s carrying capacity.

 Winter feed is provided by 500± acres of dryland hay and the ranch’s 29.8± acres of irrigated hay fields located along Birch Creek near the headquarters.
 This acreage is watered by a dyke system that spreads spring runoff onto the hay fields.
 There may be potential to add sprinkler irrigation on acreage that has been irrigated in the past.
-The balance of the cultivated acreage is used primarily for small grain production, both winter wheat and spring wheat.
+The balance of the cultivated acreage is used for small grain production, both winter wheat and spring wheat.
 Of the 1,843± dry crop acres, approximately 50 percent is seeded each year and the rest summer fallowed.
 Estimated yields for winter wheat are approximately 45 bushels per acre with yields for spring wheat of approximately 40 bushels per acre.

 The current cow herd is managed for higher weaning weights.
-Cows calve around February 1, with weaning in mid-October.
+Cows calve in February and early March, with weaning in mid-October.
 Weaning weights average approximately 700 pounds for steers and 675 pounds for heifer calves.
 Cows typically graze out through December, depending on weather conditions.
 Winter hay requirements under the current management plan are approximately two tons per cow.

 Leases and Permits